 GRABER: There’s also plenty of research that explains why that might be the case.
 When students aren’t hungry, they can focus.
 There’s an improvement in concentration and memory and behavior.
 Malnutrition, when kids aren’t getting enough calories or particular nutrients, that causes problems in brain development and sight, for instance.
 All of this seems to improve with access to school meals, which boosts test scores.

 TWILLEY: Plus, researchers have documented that particularly in developing countries, school lunch is an incentive for parents to send their kids to school and for kids to go.
 And going to school definitely helps boost your academic achievement.

-ELIZABETH RAMIREZ RICHIE: But there’s been relatively little research into whether the actual, like, nutritional quality of the meals matters for student achievement.
+ELIZABETH RAMIREZ RITCHIE: But there’s been relatively little research into whether the actual, like, nutritional quality of the meals matters for student achievement.

-GRABER: Elizabeth Ramirez Richie is a grad student at UC Berkeley, and she’s one of the authors of a new Brookings Institute paper called “School Lunch and Academic Performance.”
+GRABER: Elizabeth Ramirez Ritchie is a grad student at UC Berkeley, and she’s one of the authors of a new Brookings Institute paper called “School Lunch and Academic Performance.”

 TWILLEY: She and her colleagues set out to answer this question.
 And they did it by first gathering the standardized test scores for something like 9,000 schools in California over a five year period.

 GRABER: Of course, there are lots of things that could make a school’s test scores go up.

 RITCHIE: And so we control for those things.
 So we’re trying to make sure that it’s not the case that the demographics of the school are changing and that’s leading to higher test scores.
 We also specifically control for changes in, like, the overall budget of the school district, in the student-to-teacher ratio, in changes in superintendents.

 TWILLEY: Etcetera, etcetera.
 So they gathered all that data, too.
 Then they tried to measure the nutritional value of the lunches being served in all these schools.